dealii/dealii/README.md

-What is deal.II?
+What is deal.III?
 ================

-deal.II is a C++ program library targeted at the computational solution of partial differential equations using adaptive finite elements.
+deal.III is a C++ program library targeted at the computational solution of partial differential equations using adaptive finite elements.
 It uses state-of-the-art programming techniques to offer you a modern interface to the complex data structures and algorithms required.